 Cause Solution Keyboard connector is not properly connected.
-On the Windows Desktop, click Start .
-Click Shut Down.
-The Shut Down Windows dialog box is displayed.
-3. Select Shut down.
-After the shutdown is complete, reconnect the keyboard to the back of the computer and restart the computer.
+1. On the Windows XP Desktop, click Start > Shut Down .
+On the Windows Vista Desktop, click Start , click the arrow on the lower right corner of the Start menu, then select Shut Down .
+2. After the shutdown is complete, reconnect the keyboard to the back of the computer and restart the computer.
 Program in use has stopped responding to commands.
 Shut down your computer using the mouse and then restart the computer.
 Keyboard needs repairs.
 See the Worldwide Limited Warranty for terms and conditions.
 Wireless device error.
-Check the software, if available, for device status.
+1. Check the software, if available, for device status.
 2. Check/replace device batteries.
 3. Reset receiver and keyboard.
 Computer is in standby mode.
 Press the power button to resume from standby mode.
-CAUTION When attempting to resume from standby mode, do not hold down the power button for more than four seconds.
+CAUTION: When attempting to resume from standby mode, do not hold down the power button for more than four seconds.
 Otherwise, the computer will shut down and you will lose any unsaved data.